 Interactions include favoriting, viewing, and copying.

-Recent interactions are a little bit more important than old interaction.
+Recent interactions are a little bit more important than old interactions.

 How recently a Card was created.

-The process for finding relevant Cards is a complex combination of several sub-processes that are constantly being evaluated, tested, and adjusted.
-The factors mentioned above are a simplified representation of our search algorithm.
+The process for finding relevant Cards in search is a complex combination of several sub-processes that are constantly being evaluated, tested, and adjusted.
+The factors mentioned above are a simplified representation of this process.

 📑 Related articles